 Shabnam Parveen runs the house

-Today she may not stand in front of a class with children.
-Though as a trainer at Women on Wings’ social business partner Jute Artisans, she shares her knowledge and skills with other women artisans in rural India.
-Providing training makes her extremely happy and proud.
-She graciously shared her story with Women on Wings.
+As a young girl Shabnam Parveen dreamt of becoming a teacher one day.
+Today she may not be standing in front of a class with children, but as a trainer at Women on Wings’ business partner Jute Artisans, she is sharing her knowledge and skills with other women artisans which makes her extremely happy and proud.
+Shabnam was eager to share her story with the Women on Wings team which visited Jute Artisans to evaluate its future strategy.

 Supporting family